Herman443/forensics-project/README.md

 This project is a simple forensic analysis tool for examining raw LittleFS flash images.
 It can search for deleted file content, dump raw flash data, and demonstrate that **deleted files in LittleFS may remain recoverable** from unreferenced flash blocks.

+Due to API limitations in the official littlefs-python library, it is not possible to mount and list files from an image that was generated externally (e.g., in C).
+The library only supports creating and managing LittleFS instances from within Python, not parsing arbitrary on-disk images.
+As a result, this tool focuses on raw image analysis — including metadata inspection, string search, and validation of undeleted file content — which still provides meaningful forensic insight.

 ---

 ## Features